Xrlls/MikroTik-Home-Assistant-MQTT-telemetry/README.md

 - There must be a connection to (the same) MQTT server as you intend to connect the router to.
 The details of this is not covered in this guide.
 >[!NOTE]
->If connecting multiple routers through MQTT, it is very important that they have a unique `client-id`.
-If the client IDs are not unique, the broker, such as Mosquito, will disconnect the clients.
+>If connecting multiple routers through MQTT, it is very important that they each have a unique `client-id`.
+If the client IDs are not unique, the broker, such as Mosquitto, will disconnect the clients.
 The `client-id` is by default `MT`.
 ### RouterOS
 The IOT packages needs to be installed.
 The installation is not covered in this guide.